 For example, Eventbrite (which tops the list of the 20 most popular event management software according to Capterra research), charges 2.5% of the ticket price plus $.99 per ticket, as well as a 3% payment processing fee.
 All fees are capped at $9.95.

 Don’t want to be left with the bill?
 All of those mentioned so far allow you to pass fees (or some portion thereof) on to attendees.

 These products charge based on features, number of users, number of events, or length of time.
 Unlike most basic pay-per-registration products, these can also include set-up fees.
 The cost can range from $20 per month to more than $200.

 Prices can vary within a solution, too.
 Regpack (whose system adapts to your existing design, has a form builder, and allows customers to use a payment plan) starts at $49 per administrator per month, for up to 200 applicants.
 It scales up to the Super level, at $249 per administrator per month, for up to 15,000 applicants.

-Constant Contact’s EventSpot is another instance of software billed on a monthly basis, but its price is based on the number of events you hold.
-It costs $20 per month for up to one event, and goes to $150 per month for 41 or more events.
-It does invitations, landing pages, and social media, plus registration, payment processing, and reporting, and there are also nonprofit and pre-pay discounts from 10% to 30%.
+Constant Contact’s EventSpot is another instance of software billed on a monthly basis, but its price is based on the size of your contact list.
+It costs $20 per month for up to 500 contacts and reaches as high as $125 for 5,001 to 10,000 contacts.
+EventSpot features include invitations, landing pages, and social media, plus registration, payment processing, and reporting, and there are also nonprofit and pre-pay discounts for nonprofits from 10% to 30%.